box/developer.box.com/guides/events/shield-alert-events.md

 ### Suspicious sessions alert

-A suspicious locations alert is produced when abnormal behavior is detected in the account session.
+A suspicious locations alert is produced when Shield detects a user accessing content in a session characterized by unusual user-agent strings, unusual IDs, uncommon types of applications, new IP addresses, and an improbably rapid change in the person's log-in location.
 It can be identified by the `Suspicious Sessions` value within `additional_details.shield_alert.rule_category`.

-The `additional_details` payload will provide the following details.
+The `additional_details` payload will provide the following details:

 <!-- markdownlint-disable line-length -->